 The hungry soul seeking saturation of it’s unsatiable appetite, soulsearching what he cannot grasp with ‘Reason’. ( = the limited, yet most fashionable knowledge of the day, dressed as ‘Truth’ by social confirmation, egotism and short-sightedness).
 Without being chased there by ‘Reason’, the Romanticist would not have been found in the places were Secularism has driven him.

 Johan Wolfgang Goethe was not only writer of ‘Das Leiden des Jungen Werther’s‘ – the epic of tragic Romanticism.
 But also member of the Enlightenment-Fundamentalist cult ‘Illuminati’ ( = The Enlightened) founded in Bayern, propagating the monopoly of The Science as the only rational arbiter in human affairs (the doctrine of ‘Scientism’ still present in current Environmentalism).

 Ralph Waldo Emerson (1803-1882) became a ‘critical’ admirer of Goethe, as can be distlilled from other writings than the ‘Nature’-essay that we will now discuss.
-At the time of writing ‘Nature’ (1836) he still viewed Goethe as an idle charlatan.
+At the time of writing his first ‘Nature’-essay (1836) he still viewed Goethe as an idle charlatan.
 But this attitude changed over time.

-With Emerson his meditation, Nature seems to replace the ‘God’, that ‘reason’ and ‘science’ have eliminated for ‘the initiated’ advocates of The Enlightenment.
+With Emerson his meditation of Nature in 1844, it seems to replace the ‘God’, that ‘reason’ and ‘science’ have eliminated for ‘the initiated’ advocates of The Enlightenment.